What’s the best way to use a sponge filter?

 Sponge and HOB filters are best for shrimp tanks.

-Sponge and HOB filters are best for shrimp tanks.
+Sponge and HOBOpens in a new tab. filters are best for shrimp tanks.
 Note the large pre filter on the right.

 What Factors Influence the Optimal Water Flow in a Sponge Filter?